This post contains affiliate links. Read my disclosure policy here.

 Can I make it gluten-free?

-All ingredients are naturally gluten-free except, unfortunately, for the udon noodles.
+All ingredients in this udon noodle soup recipe are naturally gluten-free except, unfortunately, the udon noodles.
 If you want to try this out though, there are gluten-free brands made with brown rice flour that you can use.
 As an alternative, you can try using soba noodles made from buckwheat.
 The appearance and texture will not be the same but still delicious.

 It’s always best to consume it hot after cooking.
 The noodles will really absorb the liquid once it cools down.
 For any leftovers, you can place them in a tightly covered container and keep them in your fridge for 2-3 days.
 You can reheat it in a microwave or stovetop.
 You may have to add more broth with the reheat.